A Preview of the Next Book in the Series:

 The Phoenix (Phượng Hoàng) is described in Vietnamese folklore as having the neck of a snake, the breast of a swallow, the back of a tortoise, and the tail of a fish.
 The Phoenix’s song includes all the five notes of the pentatonic musical scale and its feathers include the five fundamental colors: black, white, red, green, and yellow.
 This elegant mythical bird symbolizes grace, nobility, virtue, and pride.
 According to myth, the Phoenix burnt its nest and days later rose again from the ashes, and it, therefore, symbolizes rebirth, regeneration, and survival.
 It normally hides in time of trouble and appears only in calm and prosperous times, hence it also symbolizes peace.
 During the Vietnam War, the CIA launched Operation Phoenix in South Vietnam from 1968 to 1972, with the aim of eradicating the Việt Công.
 To this end, the PRUs (Provisional Reconnaissance Units) were formed.

-The jet followed the sun into the West, as the Grateful Dead sang their ancient chants as they pulled the golden chariot bring a new morning to the torn and bloody battlefields of Vietnam.
+The jet followed the sun into the West, as the Grateful Dead sang their ancient chants as they pulled the golden chariot of the sun bring a new morning to the torn and bloody battlefields of Vietnam.
 The Pan American 707 that carried them would make only one stop at Anderson AFB on Guam and after that, on to Ton Son Nut in Vietnam where he would report to MACV (Military Assistance Command V) for his assignment, which he hoped, would be to a new combined action program team.

 Far beneath him, the eternal Pacific stretched endlessly; a deep-water purple which, contrasted with the clear blue of the late afternoon sky.
 He had already traveled this route twice before, once by ship, and again by passenger jet as he had hurried home to bury his mother.
-Corporal Tim Bratvold, now known only by his “nom de guerre” as Brad, flew 707 flew over island atolls made famous in the previous wars by the sacrifice and blood of marine heroes that were pulling that golden chariot together with the fallen heroes of this new war.
+Corporal Tim Bratvold, now known only by his “nom de guerre” as the 707 flew over island atolls made famous in the previous wars by the sacrifice and blood of marine heroes that were pulling that golden chariot together with the fallen heroes of this new war.
 His duty to his mother done, the USMC was sending him to complete the six-month extension that he had agreed upon before learning of his mother’s death, which had made it all seem meaningless.
 He had intended to leave with Lew, but that last night had turned out differently.
 Once again, his agile and intelligent mind reviewed the last few days:

 * * *

 He was drunk, standing on the beach of Monterey, watching the sun go down over the Pacific feeling alone and betrayed.
-Following the voices of the grateful dead that seemed to be calling from Vietnam; he reached out to them and started walking into the ocean…to drown, or to swim, he didn’t remember which; the only thing he wanted was to get as far away as he could from the darkness he felt covering his beloved America as night chased the chariot of the sun ever eastward.
+Following the voices of the grateful dead that seemed to be calling from Vietnam; he reached out to them and started walking into the ocean…to drown, or to swim, he didn’t remember which; the only thing he wanted was to get as far away as he could from the darkness he felt covering his beloved America as night chased the chariot of the sun ever westward.